Instant Pot Boneless Pork Chops With Bacon & Gravy (Keto)

 INSTRUCTIONS

-- Pat the pork chops dry with paper towels.
-Trim off any excess fat.
+- Prepare Pork: Pat pork chops dry with paper towels.
+Trim off excess fat.
 Generously season all sides with salt and pepper.

-- Secure and seal the lid.
-Cook at high pressure for 30 minutes, followed by a full natural pressure release (about 15-20 minutes).
-Uncover and transfer only the pork chops onto serving plates.
+- Pressure Cook: Secure and seal lid.
+Cook at high pressure for 30 minutes, followed by natural pressure release (Note 5).
+Uncover and transfer only pork chops onto serving plates.

-- Turn on the saute mode.
-Add heavy cream and dijon mustard to the pot, stirring together.
-Bring to a boil.
-Let the liquid boil for 5 to 10 minutes to thicken, stirring occasionally.
-Turn off the saute mode and stir for a minute to let the boiling subside.
+- Make Sauce: Turn on sauté mode.
+Add heavy cream and dijon mustard to pot, stirring together.
+Boil for 5 to 10 minutes to thicken, stirring occasionally.
+Turn off sauté mode and stir for a minute until boiling subsides.
 Stir in parmesan cheese until melted.

-- Spoon the sauce on top of the pork chops.
-Top with crispy bacon and serve while hot.
+- Serve: Spoon sauce on top of pork chops, and top with crispy bacon.
+Serve (Note 6).

 NUTRITION